When to use a probate solicitor or specialist

 - There are doubts about the validity of the will.

-- The deceased had dependents who were deliberately left out of the will but who may want to make a claim on the estate.
+- The deceased had dependents who were deliberately left out of the will, but who might want to make a claim on the estate.

 - The estate has complex arrangements, such as assets held in a trust.